 Chlamydia is the most prevalent STD

-According to the CDC’s 2016 STD Surveillance Report, chlamydia is the most frequently reported STD in the United States, accounting for 1.6 million new cases that year—up 4.7% since the year before.
+According to the CDC’s STD Surveillance Report, chlamydia is the most frequently reported STD in the United States, accounting for 1.8 million new cases that year—up 19 percent since 2014.
 Known as the “silent infection,” chlamydia often is asymptomatic.
 If left untreated, the condition can cause pelvic inflammatory disease, chronic pelvic pain, infertility, and potentially fatal ectopic pregnancy.
 Having the infection puts pregnant women at risk of preterm delivery and may increase the likelihood that their infants will develop conjunctivitis and pneumonia.